• blogangle-right

 What is a good SPRS score?

-While 110 is the maximum SPRS score, a score below this can be acceptable if any issues have an according POAM and remediation plans are in place.
+While 110 is the maximum SPRS score for Level 2 and 24 is maximum for Level 3, a score below this can be acceptable if any issues have an according POAM and remediation plans are in place.
 POAMs must be remediated within six months from the date of issue.

 What CMMC Status Type could you see after submitting your CMMC self-assessment in the SPRS?